 Fresh Newfoundland chanterelle mushrooms are lightly sautéed with garlic and fresh thyme.
 Then, a generous helping is piled on creamy ricotta topped crusty bread.
-To put the icing on the cake, it’s then drizzled with a touch of honey for one delicious bite!
+To put the icing on the cake, it’s then drizzled with a touch of honey!
+These Chanterelle Mushroom Crostini with Ricotta, Thyme and Honey are one delicious bite!

 Hi everyone!
 How was your long weekend?
 It’s absolutely amazing that we are, like, a week into September.
 My mind is blown.
 Blown, I tells ya!
 When I look at my calendar and see the date, I think it must be a mistake or something.
 Before we get into the ever-so-popular pumpkin spice everythang season, I want to share this delicious recipe that makes use of locally grown chanterelle mushrooms.
 The season for them is really short around here, so we have to enjoy ’em while they’re here.
 Plus, why not share something delicious?!
 We have lots of time for pumpkin recipes (which I love) but, until then, let’s enjoy every bit of goodness summer has to offer.
 Feel me??